Activity time: 10 minutes

 Description of Activity

 Gather the children.
 Ask them how they felt when they first went to a new school or a new place.
 Affirm that even when they are new, they can make a difference.
-Tell them you will share a true story about a little girl who went someplace new, even when she was not sure others wanted her there.
-She was brave and went to a new school to stand up for herself and for other people who needed to be heard.
+Tell them you will share a true story about a brave little girl who went someplace new, even when she was not sure others wanted her there.

 Read or tell the story of Ruby Bridges.